cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 We have many new plugin events {% issue 684 'we are adding' %}.
 {% endnote %}

-# Execution Context
+# Execution context

 Your `pluginsFile` is invoked when Cypress opens a project.

 Cypress does this by spawning an independent `child_process` which then `requires` in your `pluginsFile`.
 This is similar to the way Visual Studio Code or Atom works.

-You'll need to keep in mind it is **Cypress who is requiring your file** - not your local project, not your local node version, and not anything else you control.
+You will need to keep in mind it is **Cypress who is requiring your file** - not your local project, not your local node version, and not anything else under your control.

 Because of this, this global context and the version of node is controlled by Cypress.

 {% note warning %}
-Your code must be compatible with the version of node that comes with Cypress!
+Your code must be compatible with the {% url 'version of node' https://github.com/cypress-io/cypress/blob/master/.node-version %} that comes with Cypress!
 {% endnote %}

-Currently the node version we use is {% url `6.5.0` 'https://github.com/cypress-io/cypress/blob/master/.node-version' %}.
+You can find the current node version we use {% url 'here' https://github.com/cypress-io/cypress/blob/master/.node-version %}.

 This node version gets updated regularly (next version will be in the `8.x.x` range) so you'll likely be able to use all the latest ES7 features.

-## NPM Modules
+## NPM modules

 When Cypress executes your `pluginsFile` it will execute with `process.cwd()` set to your project's path.
-Additionally - you'll be able to `require` **any node module** you have installed.
+Additionally - you will be able to `require` **any node module** you have installed.

-Additionally you can also `require` local files relative to your project.
+You can also `require` local files relative to your project.

-If your `package.json` looked like this:
+**For example, if your `package.json` looked like this:**

 ```js
 {